oceanprotocol-archive/brizo/README.md

     ```

    The option `OBJC_DISABLE_INITIALIZE_FORK_SAFETY` is needed if you run in last versions of MacOS.
-7. Now you can configure your breakpoints and debug brizo or squid-py.
+7. Now you can configure your breakpoints and debug brizo.

 ## New Version